johnandersen777/johnandersen777.github.io/content/about.md

 ---

-- "I thought I was as scattered as they come, until I met my partner” [Ms. Shane]
+- "I thought I was as scattered as they come, until I met [John]” [Ms. Shane]

 - "John's trying to do ethical graffiti" [Ms. Elizabeth]